 Businesses in the sharing economy typically work by connecting people who want to share or rent things in a peer-to-peer rental system.
 Car-sharing is a great example of this kind of set-up.
 Take Bla Bla Car, for instance.
 This carpooling platform allows drivers to offer their spare seats to people who need lifts but don’t have access to a car.
 This means drivers can spread the cost of running a car and buying petrol, while passengers get where they need to go without the expense of owning a car themselves.
 Passengers book and pay online, presumably allowing the company to take a percentage of the fee while the rest goes to the driver.

 And when it comes to modes of transport, it doesn’t stop at cars.
 We’re all familiar with the idea of bike share schemes (London’s so-called ‘Boris Bikes’ being a well-known example), which typically have numerous self-serve drop-off points around big towns and cities.
-Going a step further, a company called ofo offers a dockless bike share scheme that uses a smartphone app to show you where the nearest bike is locked up.
+Going a step further, major cities such as Oxford are rolling out dockless bike share schemes that uses a smartphone app to show you where the nearest bike is locked up.

 There’s even a platform called Wingly, which has the same premise but for private pilots who want to find passengers who’ll help them cover the cost of flying light aircraft.
 This is particularly useful for people who need to travel longer distances, as journey times are typically far shorter by plane than by road.